-Stripes are a great way to add interest to otherwise plain walls.
+Stripes are a great way to add interest to otherwise plain accent walls.
 Fortunately, painting stripes on your walls can be easier than you might think.
 Follow the steps below for flawless results.

-Place painter’s tape around the edges of your windows, doors, ceiling, floor trim and anything else that’s not being painted.
+Place painter’s tape around the edges of your windows, doors, ceiling, floor trim, and anything else that’s not being painted.

 Vertical stripes create the illusion of height; horizontal stripes create the illusion of width.
 Thin stripes work best in small rooms, while wide stripes work best in large rooms.

 Outline every other stripe with painter’s tape.
 When applying the tape, press it firmly against the wall to ensure a good seal between the tape and the wall.

 If your stripes are wide, apply the paint with a roller.
 If they are more narrow, you can use a brush.
 Allow the paint to dry as per the manufacturer’s instructions.
 Then apply a second coat, if required.

 When the paint is nearly dry, carefully pull the tape off.
 If you wait until it’s completely dry, you may find it difficult to remove the tape without damaging the paint.